anc034/cse15l-lab-reports/lab-report1.md

 ![Image](terminal.png)

 - We will now begin the process of connecting to a remote server.
-First, in the terminal you want to write "ssh cs15lsp23xx@ieng6.ucsd.edu" and hit enter. (**Rather than cs15lsp23xx you should write in your username that we found earlier**)
+First, in the terminal you want to write 'ssh cs15lsp23xx@ieng6.ucsd.edu' and hit enter. (**Rather than cs15lsp23xx you should write in your username that we found earlier**)

 ![Image](ssh.png)